GitLeeRepo/viNotes/viNotes.md

 set spelllang=en
 set spellfile=$HOME/source/repos/viNotes/spellcheck/en.utf-8.add
 ```
-Note this adds the **spellfile**, which has the custom words you added (by selecting the word in command mode and typing **gz** to mark it good), to the repo directory so that it can be used accross computers.
+Note this adds the **spellfile**, which has the custom words you added (by selecting the word in command mode and typing **gz** to mark it good), to the repo directory so that it can be used across computers.

 To activate spell check withing a vi session, in **ex mode** enter: